 “If you’re balancing risks and you get less worried about the economy slowing and more worried about inflation just staying high and getting built in to the price and wage-setting process, then you might conclude you need to move faster,” says Bill English, a finance professor at the Yale School of Management, who spent 20 years at the Fed.
 “Lags just make the problem harder because you have to be forward-looking and judge where the economy is going to be.”

-What to do with your money when rates are expected to rise and recession risks are high
+5 steps to take with your money when rates and recession risks are high

-The highest rates in more than a decade also mean an end to cheap money.
-Take steps now to prepare your finances for a new era of monetary policy, one that will mean more expensive borrowing costs down the road.
+The highest rates in more than two decades means money is no longer cheap.
+Take steps now to prepare your finances for this new era of monetary policy, one where borrowing costs are unlikely to return to record-low levels anytime soon.

-- Keep a long-term mindset: Plunging stocks mean pain for investors, and the possibility of a recession or even higher Fed interest rates could worsen the volatility.
-But don’t succumb to market volatility and change up your approach.
-Remember, a diversified portfolio and a long-term mindset protects you through the brutalest of times in the stock market.
+Differing expectations about what the Fed could do with rates in the months ahead could lead to more market volatility.
+Plunging stocks mean pain for investors, and the possibility of a recession or even higher Fed interest rates could worsen the volatility.
+But don’t succumb to market volatility and change your approach.
+Remember, a diversified portfolio and a long-term mindset protect you through the most brutal times in the stock market.